Published online: May 2023

 - Heritage Impact Assessment – identification and assessment of the impact of the proposal on the significance and setting of any affected heritage assets and areas of archaeological potential.

 - Microclimatic Impact – evidence of wind testing, sunlight/daylight and shadow analysis and how these have influenced the proposed design approach.
+Applicants are advised to refer to the BRE publication ‘Site layout planning for daylight and sunlight: a guide to good practice’ (BR 209 2022 edition or any subsequent editions/revisions).

 - Sustainable Design Measures – including aspects such as carbon footprint, energy efficiencies, green and blue infrastructure, sustainable construction methods and waste management.